originjs/origin.js/packages/cli/oriTemplate/src/micro/README.md

 ## Micro
-Origin.js supports Micro-Frontends integration like `Qiankun` and `federation`.
-Configurations can be created in this dir.
+Origin.js supports Micro-Frontends integration like `Qiankun` and `federation` and here the configurations should be.